openvinotoolkit/open_model_zoo/demos/python_demos/im2latex_demo/README.md

 # Im2LaTeX Python\* Demo

 This demo shows how to run im2latex models.
-Im2latex models allow us to get latex formula markup from the image.
+Im2latex models allow to get a latex formula markup from the image.

 > **NOTE**: Only batch size of 1 is supported.